 FASTING AND ABSTINENCE FOR MEN UNDER 18 YEARS OF AGE

-No young man should be forced or negatively pressured to take up the food related disciplines of abstinence and fasting.
+No young man should be forced or negatively pressured to take up the food-related disciplines of abstinence and fasting.
 Young men should be informed and guided, then empowered to make this decision freely.

 All men who are not physically able to take up a given practice need not choose another discipline to replace it.
 Rather, they should increase their efforts to live out the disciplines they are able to do with greater consistency and love.

-Young men who are in the midst of an athletic season or have a job that includes strenuous manual labor should seek council as to what aspects of abstinence and fasting are prudent for them and when.
+Young men who are in the midst of an athletic season or have a job that includes strenuous manual labor should seek counsel as to what aspects of abstinence and fasting are prudent for them and when.

 COMMUNICATE WITH YOUR FAMILY

-Going through the ninety days quietly, trying not to let others know you are fasting and praying daily is a virtuous thing.
-Though, a change in a man’s way of life will inevitably effect those around him.
+Going through the ninety days quietly, trying not to let others know you are fasting, and praying daily is a virtuous thing.
+Though, a change in a man’s way of life will inevitably affect those around him.
 Thus, it is important to make communication with those around you, especially those you live with, a top priority before you start Exodus 90 so they too know what to expect.

 The fraternity of young men and older men will begin each weekly fraternity meeting together.
 This begins with step one of the meeting, praying together the opening prayer provided in the Weekly Meeting Guide.
 After the opening prayer and before step two of the meeting, the field report, take just one to three minutes for a man to recast vision for the young men and old on one relevant topic of Exodus 90 (i.e., Why have you come to Exodus 90?
 Why is it necessary to surrender to God?
 Why do I need to check in with my anchor?).